 We believe enabling children and young people to raise concerns and have a voice in what makes them feel safe or unsafe is imperative.
 Therefore, a key focus of our digital safeguarding practice is to empower them with digital tools that they can use to do so in a way that is easy and accessible at all times.
 Child Wise has partnered with Mind Of My Own, a UK-based world leader in co-designing apps with young people for young people.

-Safeguarding children as digital consumers
+Protection for children as digital consumers

 Child Wise is a trusted adviser to major social media platforms and tech-providers on safeguarding their products.
 We provide expert guidance in implementing safeguarding mechanisms to ensure that children and young people that use social media platforms and tools are protected in doing so.